-The fight for the National Rally Championship title resumes this weekend with Southern Motor C
+The fight for the National Rally Championship title resumes this weekend with Southern Motor C (SMC) rally in parts of Masaka and .

 The two-day event will host over 35 crews covering a total competitive distance of 134.54kilometres.